fabsig/GPBoost/docs/Main_parameters.rst

       - ``vecchia`` : A Vecchia approximation; see Sigrist (2022, JMLR for more details)

       - ``tapering`` : The covariance function is multiplied by a compactly supported Wendland correlation function

+      - ``fitc``: Fully Independent Training Conditional approximation aka modified predictive process approximation; see Gyger, Furrer, and Sigrist (2024) for more details

+      - ``full_scale_tapering``: A full scale approximation combining an inducing point / predictive process approximation with tapering on the residual process; see Gyger, Furrer, and Sigrist (2024) for more details

 -  ``cov_fct_taper_range`` : double, (default = 1.)